 Made In has four cookware options: fully-clad stainless steel, non-stick, copper, and carbon steel (I get into the details of these in a minute).

 Similar to All-Clad, Made In stainless steel cookware is fully-clad.
 But, unlike All-Clad, which offers several collections with various core materials and construction, every Made In stainless steel piece is constructed with five bonded layers of steel and aluminum.

 Besides cookware, Made In also manufactures kitchen tools and knives.

 One of the most significant differences between All-Clad and Made In is the number of products each brand offers.

-All-Clad, being the cookware veteran of the two, offers over a dozen cookware collections.
+All-Clad, being the cookware veteran of the two, offers several cookware collections.
 Each collection has unique materials, construction, design, and features.
 And, within each collection, All-Clad offers several curated sets along with individual pots and pans.

 Made In keeps it simple.
 They offer three types of cookware: 5-ply stainless steel, carbon steel, and non-stick.